ch-arslanahmad/school_management_system_java/database/DATABASE.md

 # database
-Testing Database SQL-Lite with java to build school management system project
+Testing & using Database SQL-Lite with java to build school management system project.
+What I have learned:
+- SQL (CRUD Queries, Joins, View, Trigger)
+- Database Connection & Understanding

+My learnings is as follows:

 ### Finalizing (Current-Version):
 - ClassDAO (uncompleted)